embulk/embulk.github.io/_posts/2025-04-11-dmikurube-is-stepping-down.md

 author: "dmikurube"
 ---

-As mentioned in another article "[Looking for long-term maintainers around the Embulk eco-system](https://www.embulk.org/articles/2024/11/28/looking-for-long-term-maintainers.html)", Dai Mikurube ([@dmikurube](https://github.com/dmikurube)), the author, has been working as the main maintainer of the Embulk project, as an employee of [Treasure Data](https://www.treasuredata.com/).
+As mentioned in another article "[Looking for long-term maintainers around the Embulk eco-system](https://www.embulk.org/articles/2024/11/28/looking-for-long-term-maintainers.html)", Dai Mikurube ([@dmikurube](https://github.com/dmikurube)), the author, has been playing the main maintainer role of the Embulk project, as an employee of [Treasure Data](https://www.treasuredata.com/).

 It has been a great journey with Embulk there.
 I was faced with a lot of interesting challenges, and I enjoyed tackling them.
 However, this time, I have decided to leave.